nw-0712/Project1-nw/README.md

 https://fonts.google.com/

 **TESTING**</br>
-a.
 User stories</br>
-a.
-As a user I want the ability to click on all the social media icons and be redirected to the relevant social media sites.</br>
+- As a user I cliced on the social media icons and had expected behviour of being directed to the relevtant URL of the socila media sites directly.</br>
-b.
-As a user I want the ability to move through the navigation of the site by lcking on the 'hamburger' bar, and be directed to page of choice.</br>
+- As a user I clicked on top navigation menu and had expceted behaviour of being directed to the products/services page when I clicked on the link and when I clicked on the contact link, I was directed to the contacts page.</br>
-c.
-As a user I wan the ability to easily find the contact information of the company.</br>
-d.
-As a user I want the ability to click on Google maps and be directed to the app, so that I can get directions from my location to company.</br>
+- As a user I clicked on Google maps and was automatically taken to an opened page of in browser which contained google map.</br>
-e.
-As a user I want the ability to click on the 'call-to-action' discover button so that I can be directed to the products/service page and learn more about biohacking and institute.</br>
+- As a user I want the ability to click on the 'call-to-action' discover button so that I can be directed to the products/service page and learn more about biohacking and institute.</br>
-g.
-As a user I want the ability to get exact information on the products/services offered by the company.</br>
+- As a user I want the ability to get exact information on the products/services offered by the company.</br>
-h.
-As a user I want the ability to fill out the contact form so that I can get in contact with the company.</br>
+- As a user I want the ability to fill out the contact form so that I can get in contact with the company directed.</br>
-i.
-As a user I want the ability to enter my personalised message in the 'free-text' field, so I can give personalised message to the company.</br>
+- As a user I want the ability to enter my personalised message in the 'free-text' field, so I can give personalised message to the company.</br>
-j.
-As a user I want the ability to click on the different communicaiton options icons and be directed to the specific messaging app to call, send, text a message.</br>
+- As a user I want the ability to click on the different communicaiton options icons and be directed to the specific messaging app to call, send, text a message.</br>

 Form validation</br>
 Contact us form</br>